Ankit-Patel10/GeorgeCode/README.md

 ## How to use

-After installing, Press `Ctrl+Shift+P`, and search George.
+After installing, Press `Ctrl+Shift+P`, and search `Run George`.
 This will run your .grg file and place the results in the output channel titled `George`.

 ### Contributers